ku-sldg/plih/index.md

 ----

-{% for post in site.categories.blog %}
+{% for post in site.categories.chapter %}
 <a href="{{ site.baseurl }}{{ post.url }}">{{ post.title }}</a>

 {{ post.content }}